wragge/dfat-documents-web/_volumes/volume-4-1940-july-1941-june/423-mr-r-g-menzies-prime-minister-to-mr-a-w-fadden-acting-prime-minister.md

 MENZIES

  _

 1 This cablegram was dispatched in two parts.

 2 Document 377.

-3, 4 &amp; 5 On file Defence: Special Collection 1, Box 621, Prime Minister's Visit to United Kingdom, 1941.
+3, 4  & 5 On file Defence: Special Collection 1, Box 621, Prime Minister's Visit to United Kingdom, 1941.
 Australian Export Surpluses.
 Ministry of Shipping.

 6 Not found.